-Steve's a third generation Arizonan and the eldest of seven children.
-He's married to Hayley Moss (nee Fry) who teaches the 5th grade in the Mohave Valley Elementary School District.
-They have two children, Mallory (age 10) and William (age 8).
-While they met in high school, they've only been married twelve years as it took nearly twenty years for Steve to work up the nerve to ask her out.
+Judge Steven C. Moss a third generation Arizonan and the eldest of seven children.
+He's married to Hayley Moss (nee Fry) who teaches the talented and gifted program at Mohave Valley Jr. High School.
+They have two children, Mallory and William.

-After law school, Steve immediately moved back to Arizona and was quickly hired by the law firm of Gurtler, Kelley and Moyer.
-He remains a law partner in Kelley Moss, as Charles W. Gurtler Jr. took the bench (and currently serves as Presiding Judge) and Kenneth Moyer relocated to Lake Havasu City where he is a successful sole practitioner.
+In 1995, after law school, Judge Moss immediately moved back to Arizona and was hired by the firm of Gurtler, Kelley and Moyer.
+He remained a law partner in that firm (and its successors) through 2017.

-Steve is an active Rotarian (and firmly believes in Rotary's motto of "Service Above Self") and a member of the Mohave Valley United Methodist Church.
-He is also the Regional Commissioner of Region 397 of the American Youth Soccer Organization, which has over 1,000 children from Mohave Valley, Fort Mohave and Bullhead City currently playing soccer in a fun, safe and rewarding environment.
+Judge Moss is an active Rotarian (and firmly believes in Rotary's motto of "Service Above Self") and a member of the Mohave Valley United Methodist Church.
+He has also previously served as: the Regional Commissioner of Region 397 of the American Youth Soccer Organization; President of Bullhead City Meals on Wheels; and, a board member of the Boys and Girls Club of the Colorado River..

 Steve Moss was appointed by Governor Ducey to Mohave County Superior Court Division 3 on July 24th 2017.